chromium/chromium/docs/webui_in_chrome.md

 Add an entry to resource_ids.spec

 This file is for automatically generating resource ids.
 Ensure that your entry has a unique ID and preserves numerical ordering.
+If you see an error like "ValueError: Cannot jump to unvisited", please check the numeric order of your resource ids.

 `tools/gritsettings/resource_ids.spec`